-- Dangerous sexual practices
+- Engaging in unsafe, high-risk sexual practices

-- Paying for Sex Anonymous sex
+- Paying for anonymous sex despite negative consequences

-- Compulsive sexual episodes
+- Compulsive sexual encounters

 - Loss of partner or spouse (40%)